microsoft/YamUI/src/components/Image/Image.md

 <div>
   <Paragraph>
-    The <strong>imageFit: center</strong> option centers the image horizontally and vertically, using the image's original size and cropping its overflow.
+    The <Strong>imageFit: center</Strong> option centers the image horizontally and vertically, using the image's original size and cropping its overflow.
   </Paragraph>
   <Image
     source={yammerLogo}